- Best Time to Visit Dibru Saikhowa

 Best time to visit the park is during winters from October – March.

-Highlight Species - Dibru Saikhowa National Park
+Highlight Species of Dibru Saikhowa National Park

 - Swamp Francolin